JetBrains/kotlin-web-site/docs/topics/native/native-app-with-c-and-libcurl.md

 signature and conventions.
 This is when the `cinterop` tool comes in handy.
 It takes a C library and generates the corresponding Kotlin bindings, so that the library can be used as if it were a Kotlin code.

-To generate these bindings, let's create a library definition `.def` file that contains some information about the necessary headers.
-In our app, you'll need the `libcurl` library to make some HTTP calls.
+To generate these bindings, create a library definition `.def` file that contains some information about the necessary headers.
+In this app, you'll need the `libcurl` library to make some HTTP calls.
 To create a definition file:

 1. Select the `src` folder and create a new directory with **File | New | Directory**.
 2. Name new directory **nativeInterop/cinterop**.
 This is the default convention for header file locations, though it can